I may get paid commission for purchases made after clicking a link in this post.

 If you follow the action points in the last section, this will not happen to any of your NEW content going forward.
 However, if you have an established blog, it is likely that you will have lots of old orphaned content on your website.

 Fortunately, Yoast have a fab tool to help you identify your orphaned content.
 Simply go to the Yoast SEO plugin (marked as SEO on the LH side of your WP dashboard) and to the sub-menu TOOLS.
-Click the grey button marked TEXT LINK COUNTER.
+Click the purple button marked OPTIMIZE SEO DATA.

 Once you have done this, on the post overview page (POSTS => ALL POSTS), you will see two columns with icons featuring arrows.
 The first column is the number of links IN that post (arrow pointing outwards), the second column is the number of links pointing TO that post (arrow pointing inwards).